samooyo/dslr/README.md

 Finally for the hypothesis we will have the Sigmoid function :
 $$g(x) = \frac{1}{1+e^{-x}}$$

-The model is binary, 0 or 1.
-The classification chosen is "One-vs-all" it is a multiclass classification where we are basically choosing one class and then lumping all the others into a single second class.
+The model is binary, with outputs of 0 or 1.
+The chosen classification method is "One-vs-all," which means we classify one class and group all others into a single second class.

 ### Application :

-When the theory is implemented we have a complete classifier for this problem that is capable of giving the probability of a new student to be in each house between 0 and 1.
-We then take the maximun probability and class this student in the corresponding house.
+When the theory is implemented, we have a complete classifier capable of providing the probability of a new student belonging to each house, ranging from 0 to 1.
+We assign the student to the house with the highest probability.

-We can graph the outputs to have a better understanding of the logistic regression :
+We can plot the outputs to better understand the logistic regression:

 ![](graphs/results.png)

-The accuracy score of the program is 98.23%.
+The program achieves an accuracy score of 98.23%.

 ## Usage :